TuringGpt/Dashboard_Clone/envs/confluence_wiki/tools/interface_3/policy.md

 ---
 ## **Permission Structure**
-Admin permissions encompass all other permissions.
+- Admin permissions encompass all other permissions.
 Users with "admin" permission level automatically have "create", "edit", "view", "delete", "restrict_other_users" and all other permission types for the given entity.
+- User permissions on pages include both direct permissions (explicitly granted on the page itself) and inherited permissions (cascaded from parent pages up the hierarchy and from the containing space).
+Permissions flow down from parent to child pages automatically.

 ---
 ## **Critical Halt and Transfer Conditions**

 You **must halt** the procedure and immediately initiate a escalate_to_human if you encounter any of the following critical conditions: